 It's a good year to be a plant in California.
-This winter has brought an abundance of much needed rain to the state and an end to the long drought, and some very WILD flowers are getting ready to put on a particularly vibrant show this spring and summer right in the heart of the city at San Francisco Botanical Garden (SFBG).
+This winter has brought an abundance of much needed rain to the state and an end to the long drought, and some very WILD flowers are putting on a particularly vibrant show this summer right in the heart of the city at San Francisco Botanical Garden (SFBG).
 The season will bring vivid and WILD profusions of flowers in the Garden of California Native Plants, the Mediterranean Garden, and the Zellerbach Garden of Perennials.
-A spectacular variety of protea will explode with huge, fiery flowers in the South African Garden.
-In the Succulent Garden, the puya will send up massive towers of unearthly flowers that look like something from outer space.
-And nearby, a native of Mexico, the magic dogwood, will dazzle with spiraling, white flowers that perch on its limbs like exotic lanterns.

 The Garden is a unique home to a huge variety of remarkable and rare plants, including some no longer found in their native habitats.
 Fantastical flora from the farthest reaches of the globe can be found in 55 acres of geographically specific gardens from South Africa to Chile.
-Many of the more than 8,500 kinds of plants in the Garden's collections are native to mediterranean habitats worldwide, flowering brilliantly after a wet winter soaks ground parched during the rainless summer.
+Many of the more than 8,500 kinds of plants in the Garden's collections are native to mediterranean habitats worldwide.

-Blooming events occur frequently at this time-some can last for weeks while some may last for just a week or less.
-Visitors can get the latest on current, must-see flowerings at the Garden entrances or, to plan a visit during peak blooms, follow the Garden on Facebook, Instagram or Twitter for regular photo updates.
-Visitors are also encouraged to share tips and photos from their Garden adventures with the hashtag #WILDFlowers_SFBG.
+Blooming events throughout the Garden occur frequently at this time-some can last for weeks while some may last for just a week or less.
+Visitors can get the latest on current, must-see flowerings by following the Garden on Facebook, Instagram or Twitter for regular photo updates.
+Garden guests are also encouraged to share tips and photos from their Garden adventures with the hashtag #WILDFlowers_SFBG.